Species description: Naming process

-Species names recognizing benefactors
+Recognizing benefactors through species naming

 Species have frequently been named by scientists in recognition of supporters and benefactors.
 For example, the genus Victoria (a flowering waterplant) was named in honour of Queen Victoria of Great Britain.
 More recently, a species of lemur (Avahi cleesei) was named after the actor John Cleese in recognition of his work to publicize the plight of lemurs in Madagascar.

 Non-profit ecological organizations may also allow benefactors to name new species in exchange for financial support for taxonomic research and nature conservation.
 A German non-profit organisation, BIOPAT – Patrons for Biodiversity, has raised more than $450,000 for research and conservation through sponsorship of over 100 species using this model.
-An individual example of this system is the Callicebus aureipalatii (or "monkey of the Golden Palace"), which was named after the Golden Palace casino in recognition of a $650,000 contribution to the Madidi National Park in Bolivia in 2005.
+An individual example of this system is the Plecturocebus aureipalatii (or "monkey of the Golden Palace"), which was named after the Golden Palace casino in recognition of a $650,000 contribution to the Madidi National Park in Bolivia in 2005.

 The International Code of Nomenclature for algae, fungi, and plants discourages this practice somewhat: "Recommendation 20A.
 Authors forming generic names should comply with the following ... (h) Not dedicate genera to persons quite unconcerned with botany, mycology, phycology, or natural science in general."